 There should be harmony between landscaping and the architecture of the house.
 Use materials in keeping with the look, such as weathered bricks, flagstone, wood chips, gravel or stepping-stones, for paths and paving.
 Allow the paths to meander, avoiding straight lines or defined patterns, and soften them with billowing plants that spill over, blurring the edges.
 Alchemilla mollis or Erigeron are ideal for path edges.

-Consider enclosing a small cottage garden with traditional fencing, such as shabby chic painted timber pickets, woven willow or recycled timbers, to set off the effect and give order to the visual effervescence.
-Tall structures, including arbours, pergolas, obelisks or trellis, can be used as supports for roses, honeysuckle, Wisteria, jasmine and other scented climbers, while traditional, weathered benches can help to divide the garden into rooms.
+Consider enclosing a small cottage garden with traditional fencings, such as shabby chic painted timber pickets, woven willow, or recycled timbers, to set off the effect and give order to the visual effervescence.
+Tall structures, including arbors, pergolas, obelisks, or trellis, can be used as supports for roses, honeysuckle, Wisteria, jasmine, and other scented climbers, while traditional, weathered benches can help to divide the garden into rooms.

 Finally, add a touch of whimsy with decorative items as focal points, such as antique watering cans, old tools, flower-clothed obelisks, or sundials – but use restraint so not to complicate

 the scene you are creating.

 - Plantopedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin